 Ecumenical efforts on campus are becoming more common.
 These efforts range from joining all Christian denominations to joining all religious entities.
 Often these efforts seek for Christians and or religious entities to lay aside that which divide and focus on that which unites.
-For this reason it is important for Adventist to understand and know how to respond to such requests to join.
+For this reason, it is important for Adventists to understand and know how to respond to such requests to join.

 There are at least three principles that will help guide your Adventist group in knowing how to answer such requests.
 We are without apology Seventh-day Adventist; therefore any request that would cause us to compromise this distinction must be declined.
-Prayer groups organized to pray for unity of faith on campus would fall in to this category.
+Prayer groups organized to pray for the unity of faith on campus would fall into this category.

 However, there are other groups and events that do not fall under this category.
-There are groups or events that exists or the purpose of serving the campus community and its respective spheres.
+There are groups or events that exist or the purpose of serving the campus community and its respective spheres.
 Meaning they seek for representatives from each group in order to minister to that group on campus.
-In the case of ARC (association of Religious Counselors) at the University of Michigan they have feminist in their association so they can represent the needs of the feminist on campus.
+In the case of ARC (Association of Religious Counselors) at the University of Michigan, they have feminists in their association so they can represent the needs of the feminist on campus.

 Simply, spend time where it is needed the most.
-These organization can easily get you side tracked and disillusioned.
+These organizations can easily get you side tracked and disillusioned.
 Prayerfully consider your involvement.
 The best events are ones that we initiate and plan.

 Not every campus will be able to have a massage ministry.
 However, there are principles to be learned from setting up such a ministry.
 This ministry on campus would fall under the category of friendship evangelism.
 The purpose of the massage is to create an avenue for the University and students to know your ministry cares about the whole person.